byananya/byananya/README.md

 💡 Passionate about learning and working with Autonomous Vehicles to contribute meaningfully in **research**!
 (Proudly working as a Research Assistant @UCSC's AIEA Lab with Prof. Leilani Gilpin)

-🚀 **In parallel, I'm building something extraordinary:** LLM-powered agents that create websites in seconds.
+🚀 **In parallel, I'm building something extraordinary:** LLM-powered agents that create websites in seconds coupled with workflow automation.
 &nbsp;

 👥 **Actively looking to add 1 CTO + Co-Founder to contribute and 1 more team member to work with me:** Ideally full stack development with expertise in AI methodologies like LLM and NLP.